 The third edition of the Finance in Common Summit (FiCS) took place from the 18th to 20th of October in Abidjan, Ivory Coast.
 Co-organised by two major multilateral development banks (MDBs), the African Development Bank (AfDB) and the European Investment Bank (EIB), in association with the World Federation of DFIs (WFDFI) and its five regional associations, it highlighted the commitment of PDBs to ensure just transitions and increase adaptation finance.
 In this regard, two new initiatives were launched: the FICS Coalition on Resilient Cities and Regions, and the African Alliance of Subnational Development Banks, to reinforce SDB's intermediary role in the presence of 40 African SDBs representatives.
-Furthermore, a declaration of the Alliance of 15 African ministers in charge of cities, was released as a contribution to COP27 and 2023 global agenda, through the "Finance your cities" high-level conference
+Furthermore, a declaration of the Alliance of African Ministers for Urban Development Financing, in the presence of 15 African ministers in charge of cities, was released as a contribution to COP27 and 2023 global agenda, through the "Finance your cities" high-level conference